manish-garodia/database-livelabs/projects/dba-essentials-test/db23c-livelabs-workshops/23c-em-dba/intro-em/intro-em.md

 	> The manual process is useful if both autodiscovery and the guided process failed to discover a target.

-After adding a target, for example Oracle Database, you can access the target home page of the target.
-From the target home page, you can monitor and manage it in Oracle Enterprise Manager and perform administrative tasks.
+After adding a target, for example Oracle Database, you can access the home page of the target.
+From the target home page, you can monitor and manage it in Oracle Enterprise Manager or perform administrative tasks.
 Besides, you can view the history of pages you visited and bookmark pages as favorites in Oracle Enterprise Manager.

 Removing a target database instance or database system deletes the entire Oracle Database, including the CDB and PDBs from Oracle Enterprise Manager.
 Whereas, if you remove a specific CDB or a PDB, then Oracle Enterprise Manager deletes only that target container and leaves the database instance, database system, and other components intact.